Lumi-supercomputer/lumi-userguide/docs/computing/jobs/billing.md

 ## Storage billing

-Storage is billed by volume as well as time.
-The billing units are GB-hours.
+Storage is billed by volume used over time.
+The billing units are TB-hours, i.e. using one TB of storage for one hour will be billed as one TB-hour.

-### Regular Lustre filesystem
+### Regular Lustre file system

-On the regular (spinning disk) Lustre filesystem, 1GB of data consume 1GB-hour out of your storage allocation for every hour it stays on the filesystem.
+On the regular (spinning disk) Lustre file system, 1GB of data consume 1GB-hour out of your storage allocation for every hour it stays on the file system.

 For example, 375GB for 4 days: